cabo/senml-jc/green.md

 # Introduction

 For encodings of predominantly non-text content, binary encodings should be preferred over textual encodings.
 ASCII representations of binary or numeric data are substantially larger than binary representations of the same data.
 While binary representations are often simpler to use in the design and debugging of protocols and documents, ultimately Internet Standards are for end users {{RFC8890}}.
 While implementers often prefer a certain simplicity and focus on the implementation quality of experience, end users do not care what is easier for design and debugging.
-They care about responsiveness, battery life, product lifetime, and ecological impact.
+End users, people who own or operate IoT devices, particularly those that are powered by primary cells, care that:

+* The battery is easily replaceable OR the battery will last the full service life of the device.
+* The device has a small ecological footprint (this may not be true for all end users, but it is a growing concern and the topic of this IAB workshop)
+* The device completes any tasks it is given in a "reasonable" time.

 Binary encodings outperform textual representations across each of these metrics.
 They are simpler to decode, more energy efficient and consume less bandwidth.
 Therefore, Internet Standards should favor binary encodings over textual representations in any scenario where the content is not predominantly text.
 Compression should be an additional preference where it does not unduly raise the complexity.